 C’mon.
 Advertising your book is what YOUR page is for.
 Don’t do it on theirs.
 Don’t get me wrong.
 I WANT you to succeed, I will cheerlead you all the way to the top, but coat-tailing is not appealing to anyone, and you are clearly not giving readers enough credit.
 They see what you’re doing.

-I will tell you how I gained so many friends, who’ve all given me a plethora of advice and have invaluable knowledge of the industry: I treated them as friends.
+I will tell you how I gained so many friends, who’ve all given me a plethora of advice and each have their unique, invaluable knowledge of the industry: I treated them as friends.
 For different reasons, and never because either party was asking for something (other than the occasional, respectful request to speak on a panel, which is totally acceptable), a conversation was struck, and trust was built.
 I’ve never asked another author to read my book.
 They know I’m an author, and if they want to read my books, they will.
 None of the authors I’m close with have ever asked me to read their books, either.
 The irony of writing for a living is that you often sacrifice your reading time (unless you’re Tina freaking Reber and can read an entire novel in an afternoon).
 When I’m writing under a deadline, I’m not being mean.
-I don’t have time to read anyone’s book.
-I’ve only read two novels in the last year.
-Don’t make an author tell you they don’t have time.
-We feel bad enough because we’ve been where you are, and we know you’re doing the best you can.
+I simply don’t have time to read anyone’s book.
+Don’t make an author tell you no. We feel bad enough because we’ve been where you are, and we know you’re doing the best you can.
 But, we also got to where we are without soliciting established authors, and we know you can, too.

 Everyone knows that a friend will tell you how it is, and share their wisdom with you like no one else.
 So treat other writers as friends.
 It will get you a lot farther than any of the tactics mentioned above.
 That is not to say you should pretend to be someone’s friend for the sole purpose of getting something from them.
-That never works, anyway.
-At least, not for the long term.
-You don’t want to fake it, anyway…authors are fucking awesome, and you should befriend as many as you can.
+It won't help you in the long term, and becoming a successful author is a marathon, not a sprint.
+You don’t want to fake it, anyway … authors are fucking awesome, and you should befriend as many as you can.

 I love you guys.
 Kick ass.